duyy97/transformers/docs/source/es/serialization.md

 optional arguments:
   -h, --help            show this help message and exit -m MODEL, --model MODEL
-                        Model ID on hf-mirror.com or path on disk to load model from.
+                        Model ID on huggingface.co or path on disk to load model from.
   --feature {causal-lm, ...}
                         The type of features to export the model with.
   --opset OPSET         ONNX opset version to export the model with.